 - Do you both have the same goal or goals for your relationship?

 Beyond that, your therapist will also attempt to gain a deeper, comprehensive understanding of each of your personalities.
 This will allow them to begin diving into how they can best help you.
-Knowing both personalities can help determine which type of relationship therapy might work best.
+Knowing both personalities of the married couple can help determine which type of relationship therapy might work best.

 Establish a timeline: Setting a timeline for your progress helps set expectations.
 In-person or online therapy isn’t a quick fix, so being realistic about when you might begin to see changes can be useful.